techthoughts2/PoshGram/docs/Get-TelegramStickerPackInfo.md

 ## DESCRIPTION
 Uses Telegram Bot API to retrieve Telegram sticker pack information.
 Displays emoji,emoji code, emoji shortcode, bytes, and file_id, and file information for each sticker in the sticker pack.
+You will need the name of the sticker pack you want to retrieve information for.
+To find the name of a sticker pack use the telegram app to share the sticker pack.
+This will provide a link which contains the sticker pack name.
+More information is available in the links.

 ## EXAMPLES